harshithavutukuru/Datascience_project/README.md

 # Project Goals
-The objective of our project, CerebroVision, is to leverage Convolutional Neural Networks (CNN), a powerful form of deep learning, to improve the accuracy of early brain tumor detection and diagnosis.
-By using advanced algorithms to analyze MRI scans, our system aims to enhance the clarity and speed of diagnosis, potentially saving lives through earlier intervention.
+The objective of this project, CerebroVision, is to leverage Convolutional Neural Networks (CNN), a powerful form of deep learning, to improve the accuracy of early brain tumor detection and diagnosis.
+By using advanced algorithms to analyze MRI scans, this system aims to enhance the clarity and speed of diagnosis, potentially saving lives through earlier intervention.

-Some of the specific goals that we have focused on throughout our project implementation are as given below -
+Some of the specific goals that we have focused on throughout this project implementation are as given below -

 High Diagnostic Accuracy: Achieve a high level of accuracy in detecting the presence of brain tumors and classifying their types.
 To determine the most effective model based on ROC curves and AUC metrics.